-2022 2021 € € Balance at 1 January 207.800.000 198.450.000 Additions 280.166 676.340 Lease incentives and deferred income adjustment net of amortisation (510.507) 479.030 Fair value adjustment based on external valuer's assessment (note 10) 11.239.341 8.194.630 Open market value per external valuation at 31 December 218.809.000 207.800.000 Transfer to assets classified as held for sale (note 24) (16.177.000) Balance at 31 December 202.632.000 207.800.000
+2023 2022 € € Balance at 1 January 202.632.000 207.800.000 Additions 2.109.388 280.166 Lease incentives and deferred income adjustment net of amortisation (288.948) (510.507) Transfer from assets classified as held for sale (Note 24) 16.177.000 - Fair value adjustment based on external valuer's assessment (Note 10) 2.655.530 11.239.341 Open market value per external valuation at 31 December 223.284.970 218.809.000 Transfer to assets classified as held for sale (Note 24) (16.177.000) Balance at 31 December 223.284.970 202.632.000

 The investment properties are valued annually at fair value, comprising open market value based on valuations by an independent, professionally qualified valuer.
-Fair value is based on an active market process, adjusted if necessary, for any differences in the nature, location or condition of the specific asset.
+Fair value is based on an active market process, adjusted, if necessary, for any differences in the nature, location or condition of the specific asset.
 If the information is not available, the Company uses alternative valuation methods such as recent prices or less active markets or discounted cash flow projections.
 These valuations are typically prepared annually by independent valuers and reviewed and adopted by management.
 Changes in fair value are recorded in profit or loss and are included in "fair value gains/(losses) on investment property".
 In arriving at open market value, Management takes into account any significant impact of lease incentives (such as relocation incentives, conditional discounts to tenants qualifying as rent concessions and any deferred income associated with future benefits accruing to the Company in relation to tenant contributions to the value of investment property) in order to avoid double counting in the Company's assets and liabilities.
-The adjustment as of 31 December 2022 for the aforementioned incentives, was derived from relocation incentives and unamortised discounts granted to tenants both classified under "other assets" (note 22) as well as from deferred income.
+The adjustment as on 31 December 2023 for the aforementioned incentives, was derived from relocation incentives and unamortised discounts granted to tenants both classified under "other assets" (Note 22) as well as from deferred income.

 The Company's investment property is measured at fair value.
 The Company holds one class of investment property being the Shacolas Emporium Park which includes a shopping mall and an IKEA store.
-During 2022, the Company took the decision to sell Annex 3 and Annex 4, therefore they were transferred from investment property to assets held for sale at a fair value of €16.177.000 (note 24).
+During 2023, the Company decided not to proceed with the sale of Annex 3 and Annex 4, therefore they were transferred back from assets held for sale to investment property (Note 24).

-The year-end carrying value of the property, incorporates an amount of €531.000, being the fair value of a solar panel system, which is regarded as an integral part of the building.
-The Company is currently expanding its solar panel system.
-Full installation and commencement of operation of additional panels is expected within 2023.
+The year-end carrying value of the property, incorporates an amount of €2.931.000, being the fair value of a solar panel system, which is regarded as an integral part of the building.
+The Company expanded its solar panel system in 2023.
+Full installation and commencement of operation of additional panels took place in 2023.

 "Deferred income" relates to capital expenditure incurred by the Company on behalf of certain tenants, in transforming/enhancing the space occupied in the Mall of Cyprus with individualised features and improvements, and which have resulted in enhancements in the fair value of the investment property.
 For the Company to recognise any deferred income, enhancements should be contractually provisioned to remain within the Company's ownership.
 Hence the tenant not occupying any claims for any contributions made.
-Amounts recognised in profit or loss under "Revenue", are based on the duration of each individual corresponding license/lease contract (note 8).
+Amounts recognised in profit or loss under "Revenue", are based on the duration of each individual corresponding license/lease contract (Note 8).
 Deferred income at each reporting date, is reclassified for fair value estimation purposes, to investment property, prior to the remeasurement of the latter to its fair value.
-The nature of the lease incentives are disclosed in note 22.
+The nature of the lease incentives are disclosed in Note 22.

-Deferred income of €19.667 (2021: €137.216) was reclassified to investment property.
+Deferred income of €13.205 (2022: €19.667) was reclassified to investment property.